elightup/falcon/readme.txt

 == Screenshots ==

 == Changelog ==

+= 2.8.2 - 2024-03-17 =
+- Add a link to the settings page in the plugin meta row
+- Auto redirect to the settings page after activation

 = 2.8.1 - 2024-02-28 =
 - Add options to change default email from name and address